 Prior to the adoption of SFAS No. 123R, the company had recorded share-based compensation expense related to stock grants as required by APB Opinion No. 25.
 In accordance with APB No. 25, the company established the value of a stock grant based upon the market value of the stock at the time of issuance.
 Under APB No.25 the value of the stock grant is amortized and recorded as compensation expense over the applicable vesting period.
-The company issued stock grants with a fair value of \$23.9 million in 2007 and \$12.8 million in 2005.
+The company issued stock grants with a fair value of \$11.4 million in 2008 and \$23.9 million in 2007.
 There were no stock grants issued in 2006.

-As of December 29, 2007, there was \$26.9 million of total unrecognized compensation cost related to nonvested share-based stock option and stock grant compensation arrangements, of which \$8.8 million, \$8.3 million and \$4.1 million is expected to be recognized in 2008, 2009 and 2010, respectively.
+As of January 3, 2009, there was \$26.7 million of total unrecognized compensation cost related to nonvested share-based stock option and stock grant compensation arrangements, which will be recognized over a weighted average life of 3.09 years.